-Professor Carr is beginning a second book based on her ethnographic study of a behavioral therapy called Motivational Interviewing (MI).
+Professor Carr is currently writing a second book based on her ethnographic study of an increasingly prominent intervention called Motivational Interviewing (MI).
 The book documents how helping professionals learn, train, and institutionalize MI in various practice settings, and how their ideas about the nature and meaning of their work transform accordingly.
 As in her earlier research, she asks what is fundamentally American about this intervention, a question that takes on special relevance given MI’s increasing international applications.

 Carr's interest in pursuing the anthropological study of contemporary American social work developed largely from her own professional experience as social worker.
 She was a client organizer in a drug treatment institution, a program evaluator of a homeless services collaborative, and served as a coordinator of a participatory action research project with Hmong women in Detroit.

 At SSA, Professor Carr teaches a research class focused on ethnographic methods, the winter term of the required policy sequence, and an advanced HBSE course called, Drugs: Culture and Context.
-Carr has also taught doctoral seminars cross-listed in Anthropology, including Culture and Agency and Culture, Convention, & the Clinic.
 She co-sponsors The Council for Advanced Studies Workshop on United States Locations, which is dedicated to engaging currents in the anthropology of the United States.

 969 E 60th St